-There are many other similarities but I feel the evidence provided is strong enough for this article.
+There are many other similarities but we feel the evidence provided is strong enough for this article.
 (Should any further analytical details be required, they can be provided on request.)

 the cop kicker

 As previously mentioned.
-When I first viewed the rocket attack video I was drawn to someone else rather than the “Rocketman” himself, and it was this guy.
+When we first viewed the rocket attack video we were drawn to someone else rather than the “Rocketman” himself, and it was this guy.

 What made him stand out initially is that he looked similarly dressed to the person who lit the firework, whom we now know to have been a kid thus a different person.

-But before I had worked out they were different people, I decided to watch and track his movements.
+But before we had worked out they were different people, we decided to watch and track his movements.
 He would soon go on to chase down and kick a Garda.

 The person in question is the guy in a grey hoodie, black Adidas bomber jacket and white trainers, to the right of “Rocketman”.